 “Certain wisdom can be acquired.
 True wisdom can only ever come from one’s own experience.” – Marina

-To receive a spiritual dedication (also called ‘initiation’) from a master typically marks a new life phase and a consciousness shift.
+To receive a spiritual dedication, also called initiation, through existence (or from a master) typically marks a new life phase and a consciousness shift.
 Since ancient times, initiations also have the purpose to preserve the purity of a tradition or method, and avoid potential falsifications and distortions.
 In the Kriya Yoga tradition for example, there are strict rituals and transferences (e.g. Shaktipat initiation).
 Same goes for the Juna Akhada, the largest Sadhu order of India, whose initiations tend to take place during the Kumbh Melas.

-While an initiation is an energetic process for spiritual purification and illumination, it is also about the transferring information and sacred knowledge (which is kept away from the public to prevent abuse and malevolent interferences).
+While an initiation is an alchemical and energetic process for spiritual purification and illumination, it is also about re-membering or transferring information and sacred knowledge (which is kept away from the public to prevent abuse and malevolent interferences).

 A spiritual transmission takes place when we are physically, mentally, emotionally and spiritually ready for the next step in our evolution.
 We have to be mature and ready to take responsibility for what we receive.
-Hence, spiritual initiations usually do not happen when we want them, but when we are invited by our master or mentor who can judge whether we are ready, or not.
+Hence, spiritual initiations usually do not happen when we want them, but when we have sufficiently matured (and are invited by our mentor who can judge whether we are ready, or not).

 Those who embrace spiritual techniques or healing methods at random guess, have only incomplete versions at hand.
 Complete ingredients, detailed steps, tricks or even precautionary measures of the originals will never be made publicly and readily available.
 Therefore replicating something will always have a defect.
 On the one hand because integration remains superficial as insider information is missing, on the other hand due to the lack of integrity on the part of the copycat.
 The original material is overwritten and undermined.
 The connection to the original channel is blurred, distorted or completely erased.

 This has nothing to do with integrity, self-efficacy and creativity.
 And it is all the more unfortunate because each one of us is endowed with unique gifts and talents that want to be brought into life.
-But to track down one’s inherent skills requires dedication to self-realisation, a commitment to one’s inward journey.
+But to track down one’s inherent skills requires dedication and commitment to one’s inward journey and self-realisation.

 Decorate yourself with your own or foreign feathers… Image top: Illustration ‚The Vain Jackdaw‘ from Gallaher Fables And Their Morals 71 The Vain Jackdaw Cigarette Card (CC6), Image bottom: Painting ‚Peacock und Peacock Butterfly‘ by Archibald Thorburn (1860 – 1935)